Renunciation or Refusal of Inheritance online with notary | ScriptaLegal

 • If some of the heirs renounce and the others do not, then the others will have to take steps on their own to renounce.

-• Service procedure :
+• Service procedure:

-• Transmission of a virtual copy.
+• Transmission of a copy, virtual or paper, depending on the option chosen.

 • The cost of using the electronic signature platform is included in the price.